Travel guide

 What time should I start each day?

-Start early for souks to avoid heat and crowds.
-Gardens are pleasant throughout the day.
-Evenings are lively in Jemaa el-Fnaa.
+Start early for palaces to beat crowds.
+Souks are pleasant throughout the day, and you can slow down with long shopping or food breaks.
 This keeps the pace relaxed and leaves room for breaks.

 Do I need to book restaurants in advance?

-For popular restaurants, yes—especially for dinner.
-Many places accept walk-ins.
-Street food in Jemaa el-Fnaa doesn't require reservations.
+For popular restaurants, yes—especially on weekends.
+Marrakech's food scene is excellent, so mix reservations with spontaneous local recommendations.
 This keeps the pace relaxed and leaves room for breaks.

 Build this trip in Kruno